 A company should focus on this ratio in particular if its inventory has high risks of spoilage, obsolescence, or other similar issues.
 For example, a grocery store may have a higher inventory ratio than a car dealership.
 Very different industries but the grocery store inventory is likely to spoil and be outdated much quicker than the vehicles at the dealership.

-A large payout ratio means that a corporate enterprise heavily distributes its earnings as cash dividends.
+This financial ratio means that a corporate enterprise heavily distributes its earnings as cash dividends.
 Conversely, a small payout ratio implies that most earnings serve as finances for future investments.

 [Cash dividends] / [net income] = Payout Ratio